Auto-refresh in Workshop

 Visibility in module

 Currently, object sets that have Auto-refresh enabled need to be used within a visible widget in a module to trigger an auto-refresh.
-This prevents auto-refreshes that would not affect the data that is displayed in your module.
+This prevents automatic refreshes being triggered when the object set being watched for updates is not on screen.
 For example, if a registered object set is only used within a hidden drawer, auto-refresh will only occur while that drawer is open.

 No inheritance of auto-refresh configuration from embedded modules